Jakarta Stock Exchange Tower Evacuated After Floor Collapses

 On Friday, Wall Street continued its rally with record closes.

-The S&P 500 and NASDAQ both had their eighth record high closings during the first nine days of trading in 2018.
+The S&P 500 and Nasdaq both had their eighth record high closings during the first nine days of trading in 2018.
 The Dow had its sixth closing high of the year.